 After the treetops adventure, I was walking on another wooden walking path – this one closer to the surface.
 The long winding path takes you up and down, deep into the forest, sometimes quite close to the river.
 You pass through fallen trees, ponds and natural water bodies.

 There are inspirational quotes about nature.
 There is an introduction to the trees around and there are statistics about how trees improve our environment.
-I loved the one that explained this rainforest in all four seasons – almost tempting you to visit the park again in every season.
-It said if you have come during fall, it is probably raining.
-Yes, it was raining all the time I was at the Capilano Suspension Park.
+I loved the one that explained this rainforest in all four seasons – almost tempting you to visit the park again every season.
+It said if you have come during the fall, it is probably raining.
+Yes, it was raining all the time I was in the park.

 I did not see any people on this cliff probably because of the heavy rain.

 Finally, before you exit the park, there is a beautiful souvenir shop where you can buy gifts for people back home.

 Read More – Best Canada Souvenirs to buy